-Strategic public speaking opportunities will be sought in communities across the regions to promote the Foundation to stakeholders and to the public.
+Strategic public speaking opportunities are sought on an on-going basis in communities across the regions to promote the Foundation to stakeholders and to the public.
 Target opportunities will include civic organizations and service clubs, conservation organizations, conservation conferences, and media editorial boards.